 Summary: This resource offers successful strategies contributed by experienced Writing Project teachers.
 Readers will benefit from this variety of eclectic, classroom-tested techniques.
 These ideas originated as full-length articles in NWP publications (a link to the full article accompanies each idea below).
-This resource can be offered to summer institute or school-partnership participants as they collect ideas to enhance their writing instruction or as possible teacher study group topics.
+This resource can be offered to summer institute or school-partnership participants as they collect ideas to enhance their writing instruction, or used to generate teacher study group topics.

 The National Writing Project’s 30 Ideas for Teaching Writing offers successful strategies contributed by experienced Writing Project teachers.
 Since NWP does not promote a single approach to teaching writing, readers will benefit from a variety of eclectic, classroom-tested techniques.